 Q: How do I add or remove a family member on my insurance?

 A: Dependents can only be added or removed during Open Enrollment in November unless you've added a new child, spouse, or your dependent has lost their coverage.
-Submit enrollment form and dependent verification documents to Human Resources within 60 days of the qualifying event.
+Submit enrollment form (PDF) and dependent verification documents to Human Resources within 60 days of the qualifying event.
 Visit the PEBB website for more information.

 Q: When/How do I obtain my insurance card?

 A: You should receive your medical and dental insurance cards within a couple weeks of submitting your enrollment paperwork.
 If necessary, contact the provider to request your card: